Lazarus Stars: Numerical investigations of stellar evolution with star-lifting as a life extension strategy: Results

 \subsection{Mass {\it vs.} age relations}

-Fig~\ref{fig:worked_example} shows a worked example for the Sun, applying both {\it isoirradiance} and {\it isoluminosity}, with SL beginning today, $A_{\rm start}=4.6$ Gyr.
-The derived mass {\it vs.} age relation is plot against the MIST evolutionary tracks which are colored according to $\mathcal{F}$ ($L_*$) which is held constant during interpolation for {\it isoirradiance} ({\it isoluminosity}).
-The MIST evolutionary tracks are nearly horizontal, as the total mass loss during the main-sequence is much smaller than the total mass.
-Every interpolated point is fit with a 3rd order polynomial, which is then used to calculate $\dot{M}$ in the bottom panels. {\it Isoirradiance} requires a slightly more modest star-lifting rate of $\dot{M} \approx 0.02 \ M_{\rm Ceres} \text{yr}^{-1}$, and extends the Sun's MS lifetime to ${\sim} 16$ Gyr, increasing the total MS lifetime by 6 Gyr. {\it Isoluminosity} initially requires a larger SL rate, resulting in a MS lifetime of ${\sim} 20$ Gyr, increasing the total MS lifetime by ${\sim} 10$ Gyr.
-We mark the point when our modified Lazarus Sun leaves the main-sequence, which we dub Terminal Sun, and star lifting is no longer viable.
+Fig.~\ref{fig:worked_example} shows a worked example for a Sun-like star, applying both {\it isoirradiance} and {\it isoluminosity}, with SL beginning at $A_{\rm start}=2.0$\,Gyr.
+The derived mass {\it vs.} age relation is plot against the natural evolutionary tracks which are coloured according to $L_*$ (or $\mathcal{F}$).
+The natural evolutionary tracks are nearly horizontal, because the total mass lost during the main sequence is much smaller than the initial mass.
+Every timestep after $A_{\rm start}$ is fit with a 6th-order polynomial, which is then used to calculate $\dot{M}$ in the bottom panels. {\it Isoirradiance} requires a slightly more modest star lifting rate of $\dot{M} \approx 0.03\,\ M_{\rm Ceres} \text{yr}^{-1}$, and extends the Sun's MS lifetime to about $11$\,Gyr, increasing the total MS lifetime by 2\,Gyr. {\it Isoluminosity} initially requires a larger SL rate, resulting in a MS lifetime of about $12$\,Gyr, increasing the total MS lifetime by 3\,Gyr.
+We mark the point when our modified Lazarus Sun reaches a central hydrogen fraction below $10^{-10}$ and star lifting is no longer viable beyond this point.
+We call this point Terminal Sun.

-Derived mass {\it vs.} age and $\dot{M}$ {\it vs.} age relations for {\it isoirradiance} and {\it isoluminosity} are shown in Fig~\ref{fig:m_vs_a} with [Fe/H] $\epsilon \ \{0,-2,-4\}$ and $A_{\rm start}=2$ Gyr.
-We focus on the first 20 Gyr since most stars with initial mass $>0.8 {\rm M}_\odot$ do not live beyond this window.
-For most stars, we find that the initial $\dot{M}$ required increases with initial mass, and for a fixed track $\dot{M}$ typically monotonically decreases with age, with the exception of high mass high metallicity stars, where the required $\dot{M}$ sometimes increases with age.
-We choose a small $A_{\rm start}$ in order to capture the behavior of these higher mass stars, who would see very little benefit to a later start time (as most would be nearing the end of their MS life) and low mass stars live long enough that this early $A_{\rm start}$ has a negligible effect on their evolution.
+Derived mass {\it vs.} age and $\dot{M}$ {\it vs.} age relations across all initial masses explored are shown in Fig.~\ref{fig:m_vs_a} with $Z/Z_\odot \epsilon \ \{0.01,0.1, 1\}$ and $A_{\rm start}=2$\,Gyr.
+We focus on the first 50\,Gyr because most stars with initial mass greater than $0.8 {\rm M}_\odot$ do not live beyond this window.
+We find that the initial $\dot{M}$ required increases with initial mass and, for a fixed track, $\dot{M}$ typically increases with age.
+We choose a small $A_{\rm start}$ in order to capture the behaviour of these higher mass stars, which would see very little benefit to a later start time (because most would be nearing the end of their MS life) and low-mass stars live long enough that choosing a later $A_{\rm start}$ has a negligible effect on their engineered evolution.